Your doctor or another healthcare professional should give you a container and explain how you should collect the urine sample.

 The bacteria in the urine sample can multiply if it isn't kept in a fridge.
 If this happens, it could affect the test results.

-Your GP or another healthcare professional may ask for a urine sample to help them diagnose or rule out certain health conditions.
+A doctor or another healthcare professional may ask for a urine sample to help them diagnose or rule out certain health conditions.

 Urine contains waste products that are filtered out of the body.
 If the sample contains anything unusual, it may indicate an underlying health problem.